 Have you ever gotten so mad that you started to cry?
-Why does this happen sometimes?
+Why does this happen sometimes, and why is it so hard to stop crying when you’re angry?
 Our involuntary responses to our emotions can tell us a lot about how the human mind works.
-Crying when you're mad may seem counter-intuitive, but our emotions are not mutually exclusive from one another, and often they are trying to tell us something.
+Starting to cry when you’re mad may seem counter-intuitive, but our emotions are not mutually exclusive from one another, and often they are trying to tell us something.
 Let's investigate some of the possible reasons behind this phenomenon.

 Hurt often hides behind anger

 When we are angry, it can stem from feeling hurt.
 Anger that leads to tears may have been building for some time, perhaps without you realizing it.
-You are not crying for no reason; it may be a result of pent up frustration or other feelings that need to be released.
+You are not crying for no reason; people cry for a wide range of reasons that might not be obvious at first.
+It may be a result of pent up frustration or other feelings that need to be released.
 This can look like crying over a betrayal, or not feeling understood by a relative or friend.
 But tears can also develop because there is hurt behind that anger.
 Crying is your body's way of releasing both the sadness and the anger.

 Tears show that you care about something, and that you feel.
 Having an emotional response to is very normal and very human.
 If you've ever been in the middle of a conversation and found yourself saying, "I don't know why I'm crying even though I’m angry," take a deeper look inside of yourself.
 There may be some hurt that needs to be addressed.